Diversity & Inclusion

 - 22% of Metro Vancouver's Indigenous Population live in Surrey.

 - 43% of Surrey's residents are immigrants.

 - 34% of Surrey residents speak English as a secondary language.
 (Source: Surrey census data profile)

 The City engages and collaborates with its citizens, businesses, partners, other levels of government and staff to ensure the well-being and resiliency of our community.

 Within our many plans and strategies is our commitment to reconciliation, diversity, inclusion, social equity and anti-racism:

-Surrey acknowledges it is situated on the traditional, ancestral, and unceded territories of the Salish Peoples.
+Surrey acknowledges it is situated on the traditional, ancestral, territories of the Salish Peoples.
 It is our duty to build respectful consultative practices in our work serving the urban Indigenous populations in Surrey.
 The City recognizes the importance of honouring the Indigenous heritage of this place.

 Surrey ensures the City’s practices and opportunities do not discriminate.
 We are accepting, welcoming and respectful of all differences of race, gender, sexual orientation, ethnicity, socio-economic status, religious beliefs, age, physical abilities, and political beliefs.